 Back to work after Covid!

 Covid-19 turned the world upside down.
 Millions of employees around the world were faced with new and daunting challenges.
-In a few weeks time, both employees and employers had to work their way through new standards, such as remote working, without losing sight of business continuity or the well-being of employees.
+In a few weeks, both employees and employers had to work their way through new standards, such as remote working, without losing sight of business continuity or the well-being of employees.
 Not an easy task for many!

 Fortunately, the end of the pandemic is now in sight but companies are now struggling with the question of how to plan their employees' return to the office.
 And also how to communicate this and guide their employees with new guidelines and policies to maintain the health of both the employees and the company.